vietng/terraform-fz/README.md

-## Terraform project to provision FamilyZone environment
+## Terraform project to provision a sample environment

 ### AMI
 AMI is based on Ubuntu 20.04 LTS.